zirkuswurstikus/vagrant-examples/README.md

 ### [multivm-ansible](multivm-ansible/)

-A multi-VM setup using Vagrant with VMware provider and Ansible provisioning:
+A multi-VM setup using Vagrant with VMware or Parallels provider and Ansible provisioning:
 - 2 Debian 12 VMs
+- Support for VMware Fusion/Workstation and Parallels Desktop Pro
 - Ansible for configuration
 - Make-based workflow
 - Python virtual environment